DEL TACO charge on bank statement: what it is and how to verify it

 • โ€ขDispute within 60 days of statement date

-• โ€ขBank must acknowledge within 30 days, resolve within 2 billing cycles
+• โ€ขBank must resolve within 2 billing cycles

 How we researched this article